1. Software

 Under Development

-The new remeshing capability in Zencrack 9.0-1 was an initial implementation onto which more capability has been added with the latest releases, 9.3-1 and 9.4-1, having the ability to cater for multiple remeshing cracks and merging of remeshed regions respectively.
+The new remeshing capability in Zencrack 9.0-1 was an initial implementation onto which more capability has been added with the latest releases, 9.3-1, 9.4-1 and 9.5-1 having the ability to cater for multiple remeshing cracks, merging of remeshed regions and multiple crack fronts connected to a crack plane.

-Work continues to enhance the remeshing capabilities with the interface to Simcenter Nastran being upgraded to included support for remeshing.
+Work continues to enhance the remeshing capabilities with the interface to Simcenter Nastran being upgraded to included support for remeshing in version 9.5-1.

 The multi-crack remeshing capability in 9.3-1 included a limitation that the remeshing regions of the cracks do not touch or overlap.
-Removing this limitation was the main development activity for version 9.4-1 and a pre-cursor to further generalising the remeshing capability for multiple cracks in subsequent releases (for example, allowing an initial elliptic geometric definition to cut multiple crack fronts into a model).
-An example of an enhancement in the now-released version 9.4-1, in which two cracks whose remesh regions are initially separate become embedded in a single remesh region after some growth has taken place, is shown below.
+Removing this limitation was the main development activity for version 9.4-1 and a pre-cursor to further generalising the remeshing capability for multiple cracks in subsequent releases.
+In the now-released version 9.5-1, a new capability is included to allow an initial elliptic geometric definition to cut multiple crack fronts into a model.
+Two examples are shown below.
+An example of an enhancement in version 9.4-1, in which two cracks whose remesh regions are initially separate become embedded in a single remesh region after some growth has taken place, is also shown below.

 Example of an initial geometric ellipse cutting one crack plane and two crack fronts into a model to generate an initial 45 degree inclined crack

-Preview of the initial crack front rings and region to be remeshed (Zencrack GUI)
+Preview of the initial crack front rings and region to be remeshed with inset showing calculated crack path (shown in Zencrack GUI)

-Displaced plot of advanced crack positions during growth prediction (Abaqus/Viewer)
+Mises contour plot of advanced crack positions during fatigue crack growth prediction (shown in Abaqus/CAE)

 Remeshing with the Simcenter Nastran interface